Todd Christensen: Regular season

+Playoffs

 After the NFL

 Following his football career Christensen participated in Masters Track and Field, where he set an age-group world record in the Heptathlon and was the top decathlete in the world for ages 45-and-over.
 In 1990, during the Major League Baseball lockout, he tried out for the Oakland Athletics.
 Christensen became a broadcaster, co-hosting the second half of the first season of American Gladiators with Mike Adamle.
 He later joined the NFL on NBC as a color commentator from 1990 to 1994, teaming up with Charlie Jones for the first four years and, had Greg Gumbel stayed in CBS, he would have teamed up with Drew Goodman instead of Jim Lampley in 1994.

 In 1994, Christensen guest-starred on an episode of Married... with Children titled "Kelly Knows Something."

 Christensen did color commentary for ESPN's college football coverage before moving to MountainWest Sports Network.
 Christensen would remain with "the mtn." until the network shut down on May 31, 2012.
 Christensen was announced as the new analyst for CBS Sports Network Navy games in August 2012.
 In 2000, he was inducted into the Oregon Sports Hall of Fame.